 Louis-Bertrand Castel explored the practical possibilities of colour music as early as 1725.
 He discovered the idea of colour music from Newton's "Opticks", which he had reviewed in its French edition.
 Castel proposed a 'harpsichord for eyes', a keyboard instrument which would displayed a patch of colour whenever a note was struck.
 At first, he aligned spectral colours with the white-note scale of C major.
-The usual order of ROY G BIV was reversed (as indeed it was for some prism experiments in Newton's book), so violet coincided with the lowest note, C, and red with the c an octave above.
-The musical scale of C was orthodox, representing the contemporary standard rather than Newton's old-fashioned Dorian mode on D. While admiring Newton as a mathematician, Castel thought his physics uninspired, feeling "there is no need to borrow ambiguous traits from Descartes or Newton to embellish the work of God".
+The usual order of ROY G BIV was reversed (as indeed it was for some prism experiments in Newton's book); red coincided with a high b, and the colours ran down the octave to violet on the note C. His musical scale of C was orthodox, representing the contemporary standard rather than Newton's old-fashioned Dorian mode on D. While admiring Newton as a mathematician, Castel thought his physics uninspired, feeling "there is no need to borrow ambiguous traits from Descartes or Newton to embellish the work of God".
 Castel put aside his original Newtonianism, to hail the earlier colour music theories of Athanasias Kircher instead.
 Encouraged by the composer Jean-Philippe Rameau, Castel also embraced a triadic theory of musical harmony.
 He emphasized the notes C, E and G, which make up the common chord of C major, by allotting them the painters' primary colours of blue, yellow and red.
 The primaries began with blue on C, at the bottom of the octave, since Castel considered it potentially the darkest of the three.
 There, the expressive capabilities of blue could best represent the musical ground-base, so important to the theories of Rameau.
 By 1734, Castel had begun to build his first 'ocular harpsichord', using twelve hues of colour aligned to a twelve-note chromatic scale.
 Each hue was varied further, by twelve degrees of tone from light to dark, so Castel could cycle his scheme through many octaves.